Opposition Research for Advocacy Campaigns

 The tactics you’ll use to conduct opposition research for your advocacy campaign will depend on your goal and your budget, but here are a couple of routes you may consider:

-Impact Analysis - understanding the potential impact of the policy can help sway public opinion for against an issue.
-This kind of analysis can be done by a policy or topic expert- think economic or environmental impact analysis.
+- Impact Analysis.
+Understanding the potential or ongoing impact of a policy can help sway public opinion for or against an issue.
+This kind of analysis can be done by a policy or topic expert—think economic or environmental impact analysis.
+Adding this sort of professional research report to your toolkit can give you a leg up in your strategic communication and legislative lobbying efforts.
+Even if your issue seems obvious, having quantifiable metrics on impacts can make a big difference to potential supporters.

-- In Person Focus groups.
+- In-Person Focus groups.
 To capture qualitative, in-depth data on how people feel about your issue, you may want to conduct a focus group.
-The COVID-19 pandemic has made in-person focus groups less feasible, but the time will hopefully come when you can safely gather 5–10 people in a room to get their thoughts on an issue.
+Gathering participants together in a room fosters communication and openness, and will give you valuable insights into the conversations that are occurring around your issue.
 In-person focus groups are on the expensive side, with costs depending on the firm you hire, the issue area, the number of participants you’re recruiting, the location of the group, and the facility required to host the group, among other factors.

-- Online focus groups are a cost-efficient alternative to capture the nuances of people’s opinions.
-These groups function similarly to their in-person counterparts, but with greater flexibility in terms of timing.
+- Online focus groups.
+This is a cost-efficient alternative to capture the nuances of people’s opinions.
+These groups function similarly to their in-person counterparts, but with greater flexibility in scheduling and timing.
 Depending on the online focus group structure, you can avoid the typical “group thinking” that often occurs when hosting in-person focus groups.
+On the other hand, you’ll miss out on the insights from natural, in-person conversations.
+This tradeoff can be minor in some instances, especially when you have detailed questions prepared and are looking for very particular insights, or it can be more significant, such as if you are in the early stages of research and exploring general dialogue around your issue.

 - Online panels.
 Similar to online focus groups, online panels are a great tactic for testing creative and short messages.
 You can typically set this up so that there are several sessions across multiple days, lowering the bar for participation.
 This can be a cost-effective method to glean both quantitative and qualitative data for your campaign.

-Do you have more questions about opposition research for advocacy, ?
-Reach out to our team!
+Do you have more questions about opposition research for advocacy?
+Reach out to our team here!